City Farmers

 6131941950_d5e7782dc8_o.jpg

 Common Good’s City Farmers program is an opportunity to take your involvement with our farm to the next level.
-As a City Farmer, you will participate in multiple aspects of running an urban farm, including hands-on farm tasks, youth education programs, our farm market, community events and more.
+As a City Farmer, you will participate in multiple aspects of running an urban farm, including hands-on farm tasks, neighborhood food distribution, our farm market, community events and more.

 Although tasks will change seasonally, see the list below to get an idea of what each session will involve.
-Different time slots will have different responsibilities so you can choose what works best for your interest and your schedule.
+Different time slots will have different responsibilities so when you apply you can choose what works best for your interest and your schedule.

 For information about our Certificate Program in Regenerative Agriculture, visit here.